jhucsf/fall2020/assign/assign02.md

 this regard.)

-**Acknowledgment:** The idea for this assignment comes from the [Fall 2018 HW5](https://www.cs.jhu.edu/~phf/2018/fall/cs229/simple-x86_64.html) developed by Peter Froehlich.
+**Acknowledgment:** The idea for this assignment comes from the [Fall 2018 HW5](https://www.cs.jhu.edu/~phf/2018/fall/cs229/simple-x86_64.html) developed by Peter Frohlich.

 ## Submission Part 1